 - Sonic Automotive Inc.

-None of the dealerships we spoke to would provide a negative-equity range or limit.
-But we were told that if you have excellent credit, the dealership will likely extend much more of your equity.
+When a car dealership accepts negative equity during a trade-in or new purchase, this means that it will pay off the existing loan amount, then roll the difference into your new loan (unless you choose to pay the difference upfront).
+None of the dealerships we spoke to would provide a specific negative-equity range or limit they would accept.
+However, we were told that if you have excellent credit, the dealership will likely extend much more of your equity.
 If your credit is less than ideal, the dealership may require you to pay for the shortfall in cash.

 Increased Auto Loan Balance

-Keep in mind, your negative equity doesn’t go away when you trade in your vehicle.
-The amount gets added to the loan balance of your newly financed vehicle.
+Keep in mind that your negative equity doesn’t go away when you trade in your vehicle.
+As mentioned above, unless you pay the balance in cash, the amount will be added to the loan balance of your newly financed vehicle.
 This will increase your total amount owed and the monthly interest you pay.